pbozic/be-analyisis/readme.md

 #### Prisma Schema

-Your Prisma schema file (`./prisma/prisma.schema`) describes your database tables, relations, and also serves as the source of truth for your database schema.
+Your [Prisma schema file](`./prisma/prisma.schema`) describes your database tables, relations, and also serves as the source of truth for your database schema.
 It contains model blocks which represent your application models.
 Each field in a model represents a column in the corresponding database table.

 ```prisma
     model Post {